-Security cameras are great and you may mount them on any exterior covering and vinyl siding is one of them.
+Security cameras are great.
+Today, they come at great prices, and you may mount them on any exterior covering and vinyl siding is one of them.
 You need to use a mounting bracket and screws, but also a sturdy place, with no unobstructed viewpoint.
 You have to mark and predrill the holes through the siding, though and only afterwards install the brackets.

 Begin by choosing the best mounting location for the camera.
 Choose an area with no trees and with a clear view.
 Decide for a location that has only ladder access so that no one tampers with it.